ArthurClemens/polythene/docs/css.md

 ### Usage

 Package `polythene-css` contains all combined CSS files.
-Including this in `package.json` dependencies provides all CSS files so they can be imported from node_modules.
+Its existence in `node_modules` makes it possible to import CSS files **without** having to use `import` in JavaScript (which would enable CSS-in-JS, not what we want here).

 #### Importing